BirdBrainTechnologies/pxt-hummingbird-bit/README.md

 # pxt-hummingbird-bit

-## Block Reference
-These blocks control the Hummingbird Bit, a microcontroller board that extends the micro:bit to enable you to create
+This library controls the Hummingbird Bit, a robotics kit that extends the micro:bit to enable you to create robots that involve multiple motors, lights, and sensors.

+# Reference
+## Start Hummingbird
+This block is required for every Hummingbird program

+## Hummingbird LED
-Start Hummingbird: This block is required for every Hummingbird program Hummingbird LED: Sets a single color LED on port 1, 2, or 3 to a brightness value from 0% to 100%.
+Sets a single color LED on port 1, 2, or 3 to a brightness value from 0% to 100%.

+## Hummingbird Tr-LED
-Hummingbird Tr-LED: Sets a tri-color LED on port 1 or 2 to the color specified by red, green, and blue brightness values.
+Sets a tri-color LED on port 1 or 2 to the color specified by red, green, and blue brightness values.
 The values range from 0% to 100%.

+## Hummingbird Position Servo
-Hummingbird Position Servo: Sets a position servo on port 1, 2, 3, or 4 to an angle from 0° to 180°.
+Sets a position servo on port 1, 2, 3, or 4 to an angle from 0° to 180°.

+## Hummingbird Rotation Servo
-Hummingbird Rotation Servo: Sets a rotation servo on port 1, 2, 3, or 4 to a rotation speed from -100% to 100%.
+Sets a rotation servo on port 1, 2, 3, or 4 to a rotation speed from -100% to 100%.

+### Hummingbird Light
-Hummingbird Light: Reads the value of the sensor on port 1, 2, or 3.
+Reads the value of the sensor on port 1, 2, or 3.
 Readings for the distance sensor are given in cm.
 All other readings range from 0 to 100 (no units).

+### Hummingbird Battery
-Hummingbird Battery: Reads the value of the battery in milliVolts.
+Reads the value of the battery in milliVolts.
 You may start to see strange behavior when the value is below 4630 mV.

 ## TODO

 - [ ] Add a reference for your blocks here
-- [ ] Add "icon.png" image (300x200) in the root folder
+- [X] Add "icon.png" image (300x200) in the root folder
-- [ ] Add "- beta" to the GitHub project description if you are still iterating it.
 - [ ] Turn on your automated build on https://travis-ci.org
 - [ ] Use "pxt bump" to create a tagged release on GitHub
 - [ ] Get your package reviewed and approved https://makecode.microbit.org/packages/approval